 The Poverello Center serves some of our most at-risk neighbors.
-And they are seeking Donations of Food & Cleaning Supplies: They will be happy to meet you outside to collect your donation.
-Just call (406) 529-5643 and a staff person will come outside and meet you.
+And they are seeking Donations of Food & Cleaning Supplies: Just call (406) 529-5643 and a staff person will come outside and meet you.
 You can donate online and ask volunteer questions at https://www.thepoverellocenter.org/donate/

 Do you or someone you know need help paying for childcare?
 Many families struggle to pay for childcare because it is often the most expensive item in a family’s budget next to rent or mortgage.
 Contact Child Care Resources to see if you qualify for a scholarship at 406-728-6446 or go online to childcareresources.org.